ahill6/fss16adh/read/week8.md

 ### i .Paper
-de Carvalho, Vinicius Renan, Silvia Regina Vergilio, and Aurora Pozo.
-"Uma hiper-heurıstica de seleç ao de meta-heurısticas para estabelecer sequências de módulos para o teste de software."
+Kumari, A. Charan, and K. Srinivas.
+"Hyper-heuristic approach for multi-objective software module clustering."
+Journal of Systems and Software 117 (2016): 384-401.

 ### ii.
 Keywords
-ii1: Choice Function - A function used to select which of several optimizers or optimizees will be used (e.g. use NSGA-II or SPEA-2, optimize hypervolume or RNI)
+ii1: Module Dependency Graphs (MDGs) - A graphical method of describing software modules (clusters of highly-interdependent code snippets)

-ii2: Multiobjective Optimization and Coupling-based Approach for the Integration and Test Order problem using Hyper Heuristics (MOCAITO-HH) - The algorithm suggested by the paper, which uses hyper-heuristics to decide which MOEA algorithm to use
+ii2: Modularization Quality (MQ) - A single measure combining coupling and cohesion in order to try to balance them so that excessive coupling is limited

-ii3: Hyper Heuristic - A choice of what meta-heuristic to use, or a heuristic for how to select heuristics.
+ii3: Maximizing Cluster Approach (MCA) - A clustering algorithm which seeks to maximize interdependence within clusters, minimize dependence between clusters, maximize the number of clusters and MQ, while minimizing isolated clusters.

-ii4: Ratio of Non-dominated Individuals (RNI) - The ratio nd/p where nd = number of non-dominated individuals and p = population size.
-Can be used as a metric to be optimized or as a measure of algorithm effectiveness
+ii4: Equal-size Cluster Approach (ECA) - A clustering algorithm which seeks to minimize the difference between the maximum and minimum number of modules in a cluster, as well as all objectives of MCA (except minimizing isolated clusters)

 ### iii.
 A Few Notes
-iii1: Motivation - This paper seeks to automate the task of selecting the best meta-heuristic/algorithm to use in a given optimization program.
+iii1: Motivation - This paper presents a new algorithm for clustering software modules to improve maintainability, as well as a tool built to demonstrate their algorithm.

-iii2: Related Work - The authors acknowledge this line of research goes back to 2001, and have a particularly detailed "Related Work" section detailing research in hyper-heuristics for 2012-2015.
+iii2: Related Work - The authors' related work section includes a summary of the development of their chosen fitness functions and a literature defense of their choice of metrics to compare algorithms.
+It is thorough while also compact.

 iii3: New Results - The paper reports many new findings or suggestions, such as:
-+ The authors' MOCAITO-HH algorithm successfully replicates the performance of the best algorithm, and automatically selects which algorithm is appropriate to the situation
++ The authors' MHypEA algorithm finds solutions comparable to SA, NSGA-II, and Two-Archive algorithms on problems for which those are claimed to be best suited, at a reduction of nearly 95% in runtime.
-+ As a means to the above goal, this paper presents a means of comparing algorithmic effectiveness across many quality measures
++ The authors use their result to suggest hyper-heuristics as a means of making general-use algorithms capable of selecting the best metaheuristic for each problem automatically.

-iii4: Future Work - This algorithm needs to be applied to more test cases, and the authors mention that they would like to try other Choice Functions.
+iii4: Future Work - The authors only real-world datasets were MDGs without edge weights.
+This is because they could not convince an author with an edge-weighted dataset to let them use it and generated simulated data instead.
+Still, validating their results on MDGs with edge weights is needed.

 ### iv.
 Weaknesses
-iv1: Little Analysis - The choice function and rest of the algorithm are both rather complex, but the paper never addresses how each part contributes.
-It is possible only one portion of the algorithm is what is accomplishing the results, but without analysis of it, that is left unexplored.
+iv1: Poorly Organized and Overwhelming Data - One positive of this paper is that it makes extensive use of data.
+Every claim is supported by some discussion of data or statistical test, and much of the data is provided in the paper itself.
+That being said, the data is not presented in a way which is easy to read.
+There are nearly 11 pages of graphs/charts/screenshots in a 15 page paper (not including reference section).
+About 7 of those pages should have been made available on github rather than cluttering the paper with unnecessary information.

-iv2: Few Test Cases - The paper's results are only for four test cases.
-More evidence from more varied sources is needed.
+iv2: Overstating Results - The paper supports every claim with data.
+However, the interpretation of the data sometimes neglects to mention that the difference is a small effect or overstates the implications for industry of a difference which is barely sufficient to be statistically significant.

-iv3: Magic Parameters - The authors' algorithm requires magic parameters, which they set by trial-and-error.
+iv3:  - The authors' algorithm requires magic parameters, which they set by trial-and-error.

 ### v.
 Connection To Other Papers
 This paper is a response to the base paper calling for more studies in the usefulness of hyper-heuristics to SBSE.
+In fact, the authors explicitly mention the base paper as their inspiration their technique.